-You have a right to use these facilities without being harassed by other users.
-Report all incidents to AT and the University of Florida Police Department.
+You have a right to use these facilities without being harassed.
+Report all incidents to UF Information Technology and the University of Florida Police Department.

 You have a right to expect that your files and electronic messages are reasonably private, however you must be aware that computer systems in an education environment are not always secure and your files and electronic mail may be seen by others.

 You must comply with all local, state, and federal laws, and university policies, including the University of Florida’s Acceptable Use Policy.
 You must comply with all rules and regulations posted in our learning spaces.

 The university provides IT resources so that faculty, staff, students, and other members of the university community can pursue the missions of the university.
 In doing so, the university must protect the integrity, security, or functionality of university or other IT resources.
 These protective effort start by complying with all university policies, laws, regulations, contracts, and applicable laws.
 It is the expectation and responsibility of every user of the university’s IT to comply with all university policies, laws, regulations, contracts, and applicable laws.
 Examples of these include, but are not limited to:

 - State and federal laws regarding privacy, defamation, copyright, trademark, obscenity, and child pornography

 - The Florida Computer Crimes Act, the Electronic Communications Privacy Act, and the Computer Fraud and Abuse Act